 BJP to finalise state president soon: Vijayendra

+Bengaluru: Bharatiya Janata Party state unit president and MLA BY Vijayendra has expressed confidence that the party’s national leadership will soon...

-Bengaluru: BJP State President and MLA B.Y.
-Vijayendra has expressed confidence that the party’s national leadership will soon decide on the post of...
+Bengaluru: Bharatiya Janata Party state unit president and MLA BY Vijayendra has expressed confidence that the party’s national leadership will soon decide on the post of state president for Karnataka.

+Speaking to the media on Saturday, he was responding to a question about his continuation as the state party chief.

 “I personally feel that I have been discharging the responsibility entrusted to me over the past one and a half years with sincerity, as a party worker.
 I have been regularly providing the necessary updates to the central and national leadership,” Vijayendra said.